-“But whyyyyyyyy,” my fellow white people whine.
+“But whyyyyyyyy,” the white people whine.
 “When I say I’m German, the Germans don’t get all bent out of shape!”
 (They didn’t used to.
 With the rise of Trump and the attendant resurgence of white supremacy in the U.S., German offense at Americans calling themselves German would be utterly understandable.)

 Here’s the one of the great many things white America can’t seem to grasp.
 To many Native Americans, saying “I’m Cherokee,” means you are a member of the tribe.
 You are using a Cherokee word to claim lineage AND a specific cultural heritage with the use of their tribal name.

 Warren could not prove lineage.
 If she could, she would already be a member of the Cherokee Nation and we’d only be having half this discussion, because the Cherokee Nation of Okalahoma allows enrollment based on descent.
 (Not every Native Nation uses that as their main criteria – they are not a monolith.)
 The Cherokee Nation keeps excellent genealogical records.
 Those records prove Warren has no Cherokee ancestors.

 Warren said she was Cherokee based on nothing more than false familial lore.
 Despite Cherokee women telling Warren she was being obtuse and offensive years ago, Warren insisted on using her own, white American criteria of DNA evidence to claim Cherokee lineage rather than respect the Cherokee Nation’s sovereignty and their definition of lineage.

 Warren recently apologized for the DNA test, first privately to the Cherokee Nation and then generally when her State Bar of Texas registration card surfaced, which showed her claiming to be American Indian: